fhunleth/embedded-elixir/content/post/2018-06-15-serial_number.md

 The `-d` setting specifies how to find a unique ID.
 This invokes [boardid](boardid) to look it up.
 Don't worry about the commandline arguments yet.
-The unique ID could be stored in the CPU (like on the Raspberry Pi), an EEPROM, a few other places depending on the board.
+The unique ID could be stored in the CPU (like on the Raspberry Pi), an EEPROM, or a few other places depending on the board.
 The `-n` setting specifies the format of the hostname where the `%s` is substituted for the identifier.

-Getting back to the `boardid` commandline, the arguments say to use the `serial_number` key from the U-Boot environment first and if that doesn't exist, use 4 digits of the Raspberry Pi's serial number.
+Getting back to the `boardid` commandline, the arguments say to use the `serial_number` key from the U-Boot environment first or if that doesn't exist, use 4 digits of the Raspberry Pi's serial number.

 Nerves uses the U-Boot environment for many things, but mostly for keeping track